 7. When is your AGM?

-Our Annual General Meeting is normally held on the third Tuesday of April, in the Vancouver International Film Centre.
-All members are encouraged to attend.
+All members are encouraged to attend our Annual General Meeting.
 Beyond the election of Board of Directors, it's a chance to learn about plans for the future and the issues we face.
 The 2016 AGM will be held at the Vancouver International Film Centre on Wednesday June 1, 2016 at 6:45pm

 1. How can I recommend that you show a particular film?